phpquant/stochastix-docs/getting-started.md

 Welcome to Stochastix\!
 This guide will walk you through setting up the framework so you can start backtesting your first trading strategy.
 We offer two installation paths: a one-command Docker setup (recommended for new projects) and a manual setup for integrating Stochastix into existing Symfony applications.

+Be sure to read [What's Stochastix?](/introduction.md) page to understand the framework's purpose and capabilities before diving into the installation.

 ## Docker Installation <Badge type="tip" text="Recommended" />

 ::: tip The Easy Way